 Around 18% of people who use Plan B experience abdominal pain, which the contraceptive's website calls a common side effect.
 (Though sudden or abnormal cramping is a sign to see a doctor right away.)
 While that number seems small, it's still a possibility.
 Plan B also notes that most of their common side effects can last up to 24 hours, but usually no longer.

 Other side effects

 Plan B has a few other possible side effects, none of which are serious.
-These include spotting, nausea (and occasionally vomiting), cramps, headache, dizziness, and tender breasts.
+These include spotting, nausea (and occasionally vomiting), headache, dizziness, and tender breasts.
 Planned Parenthood notes that if you vomit within two hours of taking Plan B, it won’t be effective and you’ll need to take it again.
 Anecdotally, some people have noticed acne breakouts after taking Plan B, though it's not in the official list of side effects.
 Apart from potentially throwing off the timing of your next period, Plan B side effects usually last only a few days.

 Why side effects happen